Music Therapy Supporting Medically Fragile Children

 - Reduce isolation

 When the Healing Notes staff of board-certified music therapists offer services primarily through referrals from medical staff, including pre- and post-surgery support, procedural support and vital-sign regulation, their techniques provide structure, expressive outlet, positive reinforcement of the family dynamic, transitional support from hospital to home, in-home palliative and hospice services, and bereavement services for mourning families.

 The Ariana Miller Music with Heart Program

 In 2008, the San Diego community lost a loving and caring young musician named Ariana Miller to congenital heart disease.
 Ariana was a gentle soul with a deep love of music.
 From the first moment of her fragile life, she responded to the rhythm of musical sound.
 As she struggled with her disease, surviving six open-heart surgeries and countless other invasive procedures, it was music that brought joy into her life.
 Although she ultimately lost her battle with congenital heart disease, her passionate love of music and its healing effect lives on through the Resounding Joy Ariana Miller Music with Heart Program.

 Ariana was the first child with heart disease to receive music therapy from Resounding Joy.
 For 12 months, she benefited from at-home music therapy provided by three MusicWorx Inc.» interns.
-In 2011, thanks to funding provided in Ariana’s memory, Resounding Joy extended its community work to children suffering with heart disease at Rady Children’s Hospital—San Diego through the Ariana Miller Music with Heart program.
+In 2010, thanks to funding provided in Ariana’s memory, Resounding Joy extended its community work to children suffering with heart disease at Rady Children’s Hospital—San Diego (RCHSD) through the Ariana Miller Music with Heart Program.
 Since that time, the program has become an integral part of the hospital’s cardiac care, providing music therapy at no cost to more than 1,500 children, primarily recovering from cardiac surgery or being hospitalized for cardiac ailments.
 In 2017, this program expanded to provide services for children in the oncology division at RCHSD.